lab11/powerblade/software/gateway/gateway-mqtt-sql/README.md

-Gateway to GATD
+Gateway to SQL
 ===============

-[GATD](gatd.io) is a data collection, storage, and distribution service.
-This service HTTP POSTs data collected by the gateway to GATD for storage.
+This service sends data from a swarm gateway to a remote SQL server for storage.

 Setup
 -----